Rules

 Spell Cards can be activated from the hand or from the field (if they were Set face down) while Trap Cards must be Set face down in the backrow first for a turn before being able to be activated.

 Trap Cards have a “Trigger” condition which indicates that the card effect is automatically activated when that trigger is met (the player has no control over this activation).
-If the card says that the Trigger is “None” then you can activate the card at will (considering any other activation condition that the card may have).
+If the card says that the Trigger is “None” then you can activate the card at will as long as you are able to.

 If the player does not activate a trap card when its Trigger is met then the player gets an Idle Warning.
 If there are multiple of your traps on the field whose conditions are met at the same time: you can choose how many of them to activate (min.
 1) without getting an Idle Warning.